 During my recent trip home, I found the library totally deserted.
 The reading habit seems to have died down.
-How can you expect children overloaded with assignments, tuitions and above all entrance coaching to find time to read?
-Various tear-jerking serials have occupied the free time of the housewives and the senior citizens, which in those days was spend reading.
+How can you expect children overloaded with assignments, tuition and above all entrance coaching to find time to read?
+Various tear-jerking serials have occupied the free time of housewives and senior citizens, which in those days was spend reading.

-Sainik School Amaravathinagar, our school also had a well stocked library.
-I actually started using the library only from my Grade 8 onward as I was not all that proficient in English till then.
+Sainik School Amaravathinagar, our school, also had a well stocked library.
+I started using the library only from my Grade 8 onward as I was not all that proficient in English till then.
 At that time Mr Stephen the librarian had taken over.
-Till then the librarian was a clerk or an administrative staff member who hardly had any clue about the real duties of a librarian.
+Untill then the librarian was a clerk or an administrative staff member who hardly had any clue about the real duties of a librarian.

 Mr Stephen with an ever smiling pleasing personality was a graduate in Library Sciences.
 He was the first person to encourage many of us to use the facility of the library and also explain to us the wealth of information available there.
 He always used to remind us as to how lucky we were to have such a library which he said many colleges and universities in India did not have.

 Other than being the librarian, Mr Stephen used to actively participate in all extra-curricular activities.
 One could always see him in the gymnasium helping students, playing all games with the students and also participating in adventure activities like trekking and rock-climbing.
 This helped him develop a special rapport with the students.
 I spend some of my free time in the library and also whenever I was made an ‘outstanding’ student in the classes, I straight away moved into the library.
 Mr Stephen exactly knew what would have happened in the class, but never asked me a question and let me into the library.